amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 **Lets code!**

 To get started, we need a data set with a lot of columns.
 We're going to borrow a data set from <a href='http://www.nipsfsc.ecs.soton.ac.uk/' target='_blank'>NIPS (Neural Information Processing Systems)</a> from a completed, 2013 competition where the data is still available.
+The meaning of the data is immaterial for our needs.
 We download the <a href='http://www.nipsfsc.ecs.soton.ac.uk/datasets/' target='_blank'>GISETTE and associated labels</a> data sets (**warning:** this is a large file):

 ```r